platformsh/platformsh-docs/docs/src/development/submodules.md

 ```

 {{< note >}}

-If your submodule contains an independent app, please read the [Multi-app section](/create-apps/multi-app/project-structure#configuration-separate-from-code-git-submodules) of the doc.
+If your submodule contains an independent app, see [how to configure it properly](../create-apps/multi-app/project-structure.md#keep-your-app-configurations-and-code-separate).

 {{< /note >}}

 ## Update submodules